baddison2005/baddison2005/README.md

 ###### *Astrophysicist · Data Scientist*

 Welcome to my GitHub repository!
-I am astrophysicist currently transitioning into data science.
+I am an astrophysicist and data scientist.
 I am very passionate about science, astronomy, mathematics, statistics, and data science.

 Here you will find projects that I have worked on and code I have written to analyze data.
 I am always keen to explore new ideas and develop new projects in astronomy and data science.
 If you would like to collaborate on a project, please do reach out via my email at <baddison2005@gmail.com>!